Pandawan/yave/README.md

 - Compiles to relatively new ES standards, I'm tired of supporting older browsers/versions
 - Not restricted to working with voxels (I know it's in the name, but I want to support both 2D & 3D)

+## TODO 2

+- Upcoming ecs system rewrite:
+  - inheritance support (can target base class in aspect and get any component that extends it).
+  - better support for rendering/non-rendering system
+  - assemblages?

 ## TODO

 - Standardize JSDoc, some have space before params, some have JSDoc typings, etc.